 Lions, Texans projected for top 2023 NFL Draft picks through Week 8

-Projected 2023 NFL Draft order through Week 8 scores originally appeared on NBC Sports Chicago
+Projected 2023 NFL Draft order through Week 8 scores originally appeared on NBC Sports Philadelphia

 Entering Week 9 of the 2022 NFL regular season, the Detroit Lions continue to dig an even bigger hole for themselves.